 Dark Star was John Carpenter’s 1974 riff on 2001: A Space Odyssey.
 Imagine 2001 without Kubrick’s visionary serenity, where the astronauts are the hippies, stoners, and surfers a USC film school student would have known in 1974.
 That’s screenwriter Dan O’Bannon in the foreground as Pinback.
 To release a planet-busting bomb, he twists his arms inward to grasp two dials or levers.
 It doesn’t look very comfortable.
 He holds it for the countdown from 10, and then for the release, he sharply rotates his hands outward.
 It’s the gesture a magician would do to reveal which hand the quarter is in.

-You can watch the scene here.
 This is how actors pretend to interact with complex avionics, and it works just fine, because who am I to say how to drop a planet-busting bomb?
-In this scene at the end of Dark Star, the bomb doesn’t drop.
+In a scene at the end of Dark Star, the bomb doesn’t drop.
 To shut off the “bomb didn’t drop” alarm, O’Bannon toggles all the switches that he’d just toggled to arm the bomb and then toggles them again.
 The piece de resistance in his performance is four finger jabs on a panel, as if he were pressing buttons.
 I don’t think there are any buttons down there.
 I’m pretty sure it’s just a panel with dots painted on it.
 But he commits to a little galloping right-left-right-left jab with his index fingers as part of the process.
 Then it’s back to the dual arm-twisting dials or levers.
 The idea is that the final stage of the process takes the commitment of both hands and therefore your complete attention.
 You don’t want to accidentally drop a planet-busting bomb.

 Deep Sixed also loves that moment in Dark Star.
 Maybe not specifically that moment, but that kind of moment.
 Actors pretending to interact with complex avionics.
 It loves the idea of having to toggle switches before getting to some unwieldy dual arm-twisting dials or levers.
 Sometimes you have to remember to bring the screwdriver because the retro-booster valve is underneath a panel.
 Sometimes you have to whack a recalcitrant door with a wrench to get it to shut.
 Sometimes you have to put duct tape over a leaking coolant pipe.
 Sometimes transistor boards burn out for no discernable reason.
 Oh, the inanity of inanimate objects!
 Sometimes in Deep Sixed, you even have to reinstall drivers, which often requires uninstalling other drivers first.